Improving Multi-View Reconstruction via Texture-Guided Gaussian-Mesh Joint Optimization: Experiments

 As mentioned in Sec.~\ref{sec:3.4}, with our optimized meshes with vertex colors, we initialize Gaussian Splatting (GS) using our binding scheme and feed such as input to R3DG~\cite{gao2024relightable} to learn material parameters.
 The learned material parameters are transferred to the mesh via Gaussian binding correspondences, with a 100-iteration noise filtering applied during backpropagation to mitigate renderer discrepancies.
 We demonstrate the effectiveness of our method by performing relighting on the Synthetic4Relight dataset\cite{Zhang_2022_CVPR}.

 \textbf{Relighting Evaluation} As presented in Tab. \ref{table:relight}, our version of initialization helps to improve relighting, albedo and roughness precision in the framework of R3DG.
 Benefiting from our Gaussian mesh binding method, we can effortlessly transfer parameters from R3DG to the mesh in a one-to-one correspondence.
-As demonstrated, the transferred metrics exhibit significant superiority in relighting compared to previous mesh-based approaches.
-More importantly, our method achieves these improvements with reduced computational time.
+As demonstrated, the transferred metrics exhibit significant superiority in relighting over previous mesh-based approaches, while achieving these improvements with reduced computational time.
 Qualitatively, our method achieves visually pleasing material decomposition, facilitating a realistic relighting effect (see Fig.~\ref{fig:relight}).

 Last but not the least, we visualize the distributions of Gaussian points in R3DG and those of our proposed method in Fig.~\ref{fig:points} -- With a comparable number of Gaussian points, the distribution in our method is explicitly guided by the underlying mesh geometry, resulting in a more uniform spatial allocation.
 This structural advantage directly contributes to the superior material learning performance of our approach compared to R3DG.